What to see and do in Banff in July:

 1. See Lake Louise and Moraine Lake in the evening after the crowds have left

 As the crowds grow, it’s the perfect time to enjoy an extended evening tour to Lake Louise.
 Departing in the afternoon, we’ll start with an early dinner at the charmingly rustic Baker Creek Bistro before heading to Lake Louise after most of the other visitors have left for the day.
 And of course, we’ll also stop at Moraine Lake with enough time to take a short walk up the Rockpile and take in the famous view over the Valley of the Ten Peaks.
+Prefer to visit during the day?
+Join our morning or afternoon Lake Louise & Moraine Lake Tour and get guaranteed access even when the parking lots are full.

 2. Meet Boo the grizzly bear